CyCoreSystems/go-minimal/README.md

 `go-minimal` is a tiny Docker base image for running dynamic Go binaries.

-Weighing in at just under 2MB, this image is even smaller than Alpine.
+Weighing in at just under 4MB, this image is even smaller than Alpine.
 More importantly, though, it includes the standard glibc, so it will work with normal dynamic Go Linux-x64 binaries.

 If possible, you should use a `FROM scratch` Docker images with a static Go binary.
 Unfortunately, sometimes that isn't possible or isn't practical.

+In particular, these are are the cases covered by this package:

+  - TLS : for most TLS operations, Go still needs the public "trusted" TLS root certificates.
+  - Timezones : for timezone translation (such as those provided by the `time` package), we we need the timezone definitions.
+These have a habit of being updated relatively often, so it is probably better to bind-mount these from a live system instead, if possible.
+  - cGo : C bindings for Go need the C libraries.

-This image is for those cases.
+This image is for any of those cases.

 ## Usage